jeffjiang13/ecommerce-5/README.md

 ## memo: License
 This project is under license from MIT.
 For more details, see the LICENSE file.

-Made with :heart: by <a href="https://github.com
+Made with :heart: by <a href="https://github.com/jeffjiang13/ecommerce-5" >Jeff  Jiang </a>